ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_Cooking.md

 ### Background of the Shifted Domain

 The hospitality industry has long prioritized guest experience, focusing on personalization, service quality, and the overall environment of service delivery.
-From the early days of inns and taverns to modern luxury hotels and restaurants, the emphasis on creating a memorable experience for guests has evolved significantly.
+With the increasing competition in the dining sector, the need for restaurants to differentiate themselves has never been more pressing.
 In contrast, the culinary domain has traditionally centered on cultural identity, flavor profiles, and cooking techniques.
-The art of cooking has been viewed through the lens of tradition and innovation, where chefs create dishes that not only satisfy hunger but also evoke emotions and tell stories.

 This dissertation seeks to transpose the core principles of guest experience into the culinary realm, thereby creating a new paradigm that enhances the dining experience.

-By examining how elements such as service quality, personalization, and the dining environment can be integrated into culinary practices, this research aims to develop a framework that enhances the overall experience for diners.
+The concept of guest experience encompasses a wide range of elements including ambiance, service interactions, and the emotional journey of the guest.
+Conversely, the culinary experience is often viewed through the lens of taste, presentation, and the cultural narrative of the meal.
+By merging these two perspectives, this research aims to create a holistic model that not only elevates the quality of food but also enriches the overall dining experience.

 ### Significance and Novelty of the Research

 This research is significant as it identifies and leverages the synergies between hospitality and culinary experiences, offering a novel approach to enhance customer satisfaction and loyalty in the dining sector.
 The integration of these principles has the potential to transform both industries, fostering a more holistic understanding of the dining experience.
-By focusing on the intersection of these domains, this dissertation contributes to the academic literature and provides practical insights for industry practitioners.
+The novelty of this research lies in its interdisciplinary approach, connecting previously isolated domains and exploring their intersections.

+By focusing on personalization, quality management, and sustainability, this dissertation aims to provide actionable insights for practitioners in both fields.
+The findings could lead to the development of new culinary practices that prioritize the diner’s experience, ultimately resulting in enhanced customer satisfaction and loyalty.

 ### Overarching Research Questions and Objectives